golemfactory/awesome-golem/README.md

 - [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - Simple Node.js requestor app that greets you.
 It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
 Look in `examples/greetings`.
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.

-## Developer and requestor resources
+## Developer and Requestor Resources

 - [Yagna handbook](https://handbook.golem.network/) - Handbook for the Golem, implementation name, Yagna.
 - [Releases List](https://github.com/golemfactory/yagna/releases) - GitHub releases of Yagna.